elieue/languages/OneDrive - DepEd-NCR/Desktop/SQL/sql.md

 ## Set theory for SQL Joins

-UNION - takes two tables as input, and returns all records from both tables
+UNION - takes two tables as input, and returns all records from both tables not including duplicates

 ### Syntax